Frequently Asked Questions

 for learning.
 These skills will serve them well as lifelong learners.

-Preschoolers, who attend a 3 hour program, have 20 minutes of
+Preschoolers, who attend a 3 hour program, have a minimum of 30 minutes of

 What specialist classes are offered?